JWT Token

 Adding JWT token authentication

-Let's build a sample example that uses a JWT token to login and looks like the below:
+Let's build an example that uses a JWT token to log into the app.
+Here's how it looks when completed:

 Prerequisites

-Adding JWT token authentication comprises of following steps:
+Adding JWT token authentication comprises the following steps:

 1. Add login API